Admission

 PRE-ENROLLMENT PROCEDURE

-Candidates who have obtained a valid position based on their results (click here to view your ranking) must complete the pre-enrollment procedure on the GOMP portal by 1:00 PM on 15th April 2026, following the instructions provided in the relevant guide (download here).
+Starting from 20th May 2026, until 1pm on 29th May 2026, candidates who have obtained a valid position based on their results (click here to view your ranking) must complete the pre-enrollment procedure on the GOMP portal, following the instructions provided in the relevant guide (download here).

 Please note: candidates may proceed with the pre-enrollment procedure if, in addition to having obtained a valid position, they meet the access requirements specified in Article 1 of the admission call, namely: